Dr. Diane®‘s Areas of Practice

-In 2004, I was bitten by a deer tick and got a bulls-eye rash.
+I was bitten by a deer tick and got a bulls-eye rash.
 For 18 months I was misdiagnosed by numerous physicians and suffered with painful joints and a rash from my knees to my neck.
 I also had a mini stroke in the motor area of my brain, making me unable to button my clothes or pull up a zipper.
 Finally, I went to see my cousin Dr. Steven L Keenholtz, a physician who specializes in infectious disease.
 He diagnosed me with Lyme Disease.
 Due to my allergies to antibiotics, I was helped with an herbal antibiotic, Golden Seal.
 This herb, along with the nutritional counseling and whole food supplements provided by Martha Lindsay, who is now a part of my expert team, made all the difference.
 I no longer have any symptoms of Lyme Disease.

-On February 22, 2008, once again, my life was turned upside down as a result of another automobile accident.
+Once again, my life was turned upside down as a result of another automobile accident.
 Driving to my office, a snowplow broadsided my automobile, taking off the front part of it.
 The impact caused me to become unconscious at the wheel of my automobile.
 I was out of work for a month with symptoms of Post Concussion Syndrome (PCS).
 During this period, I had several MRI’s, which showed additional brain injury along with a 1 cm meningioma (brain tumor) in the frontal area of my brain.
 I immediately consulted with my brain surgeon, who let me know that it was not cancerous and I would be fine.
 Using the treatment methods mentioned in my first book, Coping with Mild Traumatic Brain Injury, and now in my newest book Coping with Concussion and Mild Traumatic Brain Injury, along with my integrative approach, I was able to return to work by August 2008.

-On May 1, 2010, I suffered another concussion.
+I suffered another concussion.
 While reclining in a zero gravity lounge chair, the hinges suddenly broke resulting in my falling backwards, hitting my head, and remaining unconscious for several minutes.
 Again I went to various doctors, and underwent a CAT scan and MRI to conclude I had a concussion.
 With the help of my integrative team, the methods in my book, and plenty of rest, I was able to return to work within 3 weeks.

-In October of 2013 I went for my routine annual MRI scan to assess the meningioma in my brain.
+I went for my routine annual MRI scan to assess the meningioma in my brain.
 There it was discovered that the meningioma has doubled in size since 2008.
 I went to four neurosurgeons who said that since I had no symptoms of headache or seizures, to watch and wait for the next six months.
 I was told that if it grew or I began to have symptoms, I would need brain surgery and be out of work for at least two and a half months.